vonGrave/Enews-Express-Business-Analysis/README.md

 Is the conversion rate (the proportion of users who visit the landing page and get converted) for the new page greater than the conversion rate for the old page?

 Does the converted status depend on the preferred language?
-[Hint: Create a contingency table using the pandas.crosstab() function]

 Is the time spent on the new page the same for the different language users?